meliksahkilic/meliksahkilic/README.md

 - Advanced MLOps and model deployment
 - Scalable data pipelines using AWS and distributed systems
 - Experimentation design and A/B testing at scale
-- Working with econometric models, including logistic regression, to draw meaningful conclusions from structured and unstructured data
+- Working with econometric models, to draw meaningful conclusions from structured and unstructured data

 🚀 Looking to Collaborate On